-- 5.2.
-Climatic requirement: Being a winter season legume, it requires fairly cold and dry climate.
+- i.
+Climatic Requirement: Being a winter season legume, it requires fairly cold and dry climate.
 But severe cold and frost, especially at flowering, are injurious for developing flowers to develop into seed or by killing the seed inside the pod.
 Best suited to the areas having 60-90 cm rainfall per annum.
-However, excessive rains, soon after sowing or at flowering and fruiting or hailstorms at ripening, cause heavy losses. - 5.2.
-Varieties Selection of variety, as per the adaptability to the region, time of sowing, use of inputs and purpose of cultivation, etc; from the list (table 2.5).
-However, some varieties for specific situations are as under: Kabuli KAK-2 (>40 g/100seeds), Pusa Chamatkar (BG-1053), ICCV-2, Pusa Kabuli 1003 (BG-1003), JGK-1, Haryana Kabuli Chana-1.
-Rice-Chickpea cropping system (late sown up to end of December) Udai (KPG-59), Pusa-372, RSG-963, PBG-1, Pant G-186 and JG-74, mild saline soil Karnal Chana 1 (CSG-8962), drought prone areas RSG-888, Annegiri, high fertile and high - 5.3 Soil and its preparation: Grown in a wide range of soils viz light sandy loam to moderately heavy loam in north to black cotton soils of Central Plateau.
+However, excessive rains soon after sowing or at flowering and fruiting or hailstorms at ripening cause heavy losses. - 5.2.
+Selection of improved varieties Select a suitable variety as per the adaptability to the region, time of sowing use of inputs and purpose of cultivation, etc; from the list (table -2.5).
+However, some varieties for specific situations are as under: - i.
+Kabuli KAK-2 (>40 g/100seeds), Pusa Chamatkar (BG-1053), ICCV-2, Pusa Kabuli 1003 (BG-1003), JGK-1, Haryana Kabuli Chana-1. - ii.
+For late sown Rice-Chickpea cropping system (up to end of December) Udai (KPG-59), Pusa-372, RSG-963, PBG-1, Pant G-186 and JG-74 - iii.
+For mild saline soil Karnal Chanal 1 (CSG-8962) - iv.
+For drought prone areas RSG-888, Annegiri - v.
+For high fertile and high rainfall/irrigated areas DCP-92-3 - 5.3 Soil and its preparation: Grown in a wide range of soils viz light sandy loam to moderately heavy loam in north to black cotton soils of Central Plateau.
 However, sandy loams to clay loam soil, free from excessive salt and neutral in reaction with drainage facility, are best for gram.
-In no case suited to soil having more than 8.5 P^H. It requires clodded and rough seed bed for good aeration in root zone, obtained by one deep ploughing and a cross harrowing. - Cropping system: Gram is sown after the harvest of kharif crops.
+In no case suited to soil having more than 8.5 P^H. It requires clodded and rough seed bed for good aeration in root zone, obtained by one deep ploughing and a cross harrowing. - a) Cropping system: Gram is sown after the harvest of kharif crops.
 Gram in rotation with cereal crops helps in controlling soil-borne diseases.
-The most common cropping system based on chickpea are as below: - a) Rotation: (i) Kharif fallow Gram (in barani areas), (ii) Paddy Gram, (iii) Maize Gram, (iv) Bajra Gram, and (v) Jowar Gram - b) Inter cropping: (i) Chickpea + Mustard (2:1 to 4:1), (ii) Chickpea + Linseed (2:2), (iii) chickpea + wheat/Barley (2:2), (iv) Chickpea + Safflower (2:2), and (v) Chickpea + Coriander (2:2)
+The most common cropping system based on chickpea are as below: - a) Rotation: i) Kharif fallow Gram (in barani areas), ii) Paddy Gram, iii) Maize Gram, iv) Bajra Gram, and v) Jowar Gram - b) Inter cropping: i) Chickpea + Mustard (2:1 to 4:1), ii) Chickpea + Linseed (2:2), iii) chickpea + wheat/Barley (2:2), iv) Chickpea + Safflower (2:2), and v) Chickpea + Coriander (2:2)